Nestaweya River Skating Trail is open for ice skating.

 One of Canada’s longest skating trails, the Nestaweya River Trail length is between 7 km to 10 km on the Red and Assiniboine Rivers depending on the weather.

 Since the skating trail operations depend on weather conditions, it may open at different times each year.
 Generally, the trial opens in January and closes in March.
-Currently, only the Forks Port Rink area is open.
+Currently, The Forks Port and from The Forks Port to Queen Elizabeth Way are open.
+More sections of the Nestaweya River Trail will open as conditions permit.

 The trail is regularly groomed to ensure it is safe to skate on, and the ice is monitored daily.
-If you start getting hungry as you skate, many restaurants are located throughout The Forks, including some right along the trail where you can stop and grab a bite.
+However, do keep in mind that only the official trail is ice-tested, and visitors should stay on the marked path for safety.
+If you start getting hungry as you skate, many restaurants are located throughout The Forks, including some right along the trail, where you can stop and grab a bite.

 If you don’t have your skates but want to check out the Nestaweya River Trail, you can rent some from Iceland Skate Rentals.